pcafrica/advanced_programming_2023-2024/exam_rules.md

 The exam submissions will be conducted through the Google Form system.
 Please make sure to provide valid personal information and email address.

 ## Open-ended questions
-Answers to open-ended questions should be provided in their proper text box, or, where appropriate, uploaded as single source files (`hpp`, `cpp`, `py`, `ipynb` or related file extensions allowed.)
+Answers to open-ended questions should be provided in their proper text box, or, where appropriate, uploaded as single source files (`hpp`, `cpp`, `py`, `ipynb`, or related file extensions are allowed.)

-## Programming exercises
+## Programming exercise
-Programming exercises must be submitted as a single `.zip` or `.tar` archive containing only source code files, documentation and any other relevant information. **NB**: no object or binary file should be uploaded.
-Name the archive file with your student ID or name followed by the exercise number (e.g., `123456_ex1.zip`, `Surname_Name_ex1.tar.gz`).
-Please provide a README.md file with a brief explanation of the code structure and instructions for building and running your code.
+- Solutions to the programming exercise must be submitted as a single `.zip` or `.tar` archive containing only source code files, documentation and any other relevant information.
+- Name the archive file with your student ID or full name (e.g., `123456.zip`, `Surname_Name.tar.gz`).
+- Please provide a README.md file with a brief explanation of the code structure and instructions for building and running your code.

+**NB**: no object or binary file should be uploaded.

 ---